 The public had an insatiable curiosity about the natural world during Victorian times.
 Scientific advances were changing society, and change was coming quickly.
 The public craved scientific explanations to understand what was happening and help them to predict what was coming.
 The public’s need for knowledge drove newspapers toward a new form of journalism that would make complicated information understandable by using more straightforward vocabulary and enlisting familiar analogies.
 Journalists were influential in creating a new genre that is now called popular science writing.
 Book-length works in this style soon followed, greatly expanding the literary niche.
 The new science writing rarely mentioned any role a divine creator might have played.
 Even though Darwin’s Origin of the Species had yet to be published, the Religious Tract Society’s membership saw a growing threat to religious creationism from popularized science books.

 The Religious Tract Society (RTS) was a publishing agency formed by several prominent Christian groups during the early 1800s.
-Even though the society appeared to be an ecumenical endeavor, it was under the control of the Anglican church’s evangelical arm.
+Although the society appeared to be an ecumenical endeavor, it was under the control of the Anglican church’s evangelical arm.
 Evangelicals understood how valuable the printing press could be for inexpensively spreading religious ideology to large numbers of people.
-They also understood the reverse could be true.
+They also understood that the reverse could be true.
 Arguments challenging religious dogma could be mass disseminated with equal ease.

 A tract is an inexpensive publication that can range in size from a single sheet to a small booklet.
 During Victorian times, a tract was defined mainly by the publication’s price, not by any particular subject or content.
 They could be religious, political, or literary.
 Contemporary usage of the word “tract” is more limited, most often referring to inexpensively printed religious material from one to a few pages – the Watchtower being a familiar example.
 The protestant work ethic was a pervasive philosophical force during the Victorian period in Europe.
 The Religious Tract Society published scientific works that attributed the wonders and mysteries of nature to an Almighty creator—so doing helped alleviate the guilt that might be associated with time studying natural history.
 The association also excused time spent on the Sabbath watching birds, collecting shells, and working with a microscope.
 The Religious Tract Society’s publications quickly.

 During the 19th century, scientific writings often included periodic statements asserting the author’s belief in a creator’s role.
 Along with a decline in the church’s power during the 19th century, so did its ability to censor publications.
 As a result, frequent nods to divinity vanished from most science publications.
 The formation of the RTS was to provide enticements to return to gospel references to texts.
-They would do this by creating their own publishing house and solicit willing authors.
+They would do this by creating their own publishing house and soliciting willing authors.
 The Religious Tract Society’s strategy was not to change or distort the scientific information they published.
-Instead, the author could present their homage to a deity in a preface, introduction, or closing paragraphs.
+Instead, the author could present their homage to a deity in a preface, introduction, or closing paragraph.
 The strategy left the book’s central text and concepts intact while satisfying Christian religious ethics.

 A Popular Handbook for the Microscope